transomjs/transom-core/README.md

 # transom-core
 Transom-core is a foundation for low-code REST API and realtime server development.
 Transom applications use meta-data to configure pre-built and tested modules that allow developers to quickly piece together services that 'just work'!
-It's based on Restify, Mongoose, Passport, ejs and many other popular libraries.
-Out of the box, it rovides a simple framework to configure and load modules to provide common REST API functions.
-Features not available in an existing module can be added directly to the (Restify) server as custom routes or rolled into a custom module that can be loaded along-side loaded with other Transom modules.

 [![Build Status](https://travis-ci.org/transomjs/transom-core.svg?branch=master)](https://travis-ci.org/transomjs/transom-core)
 [![Coverage Status](https://coveralls.io/repos/github/transomjs/transom-core/badge.svg?branch=master)](https://coveralls.io/github/transomjs/transom-core?branch=master)

+## Based on many projects you already know!
+Transom uses Restify as it's core.
+We use Passport for authentication, Mongoose for data, SocketIO for realtime updates, Nodemailer for sending emails created with EJS templates!

+Did we miss your favorite project or something you need for your product?
+Create a Transom module and let us know about it!

-## Table of Contents
+## Extensible
+A transom server without modules, is just an empty Restify server.
+Adding functionality goes quickly with well thought out Out of the box,
+Transom provides a simple framework to configure and load modules to provide common REST API functions.
+Features not available in an existing module can be added directly to the (Restify) server as custom routes or rolled into a custom module that can be loaded along-side loaded with other Transom modules.

+metadata to define routes adding support for

 ## Installation